Wisconsin CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Wisconsin CPA Exam Fees

-Wisconsin’s Department of Safety and Professional Services (DSPS) administers the state's CPA license requirements and issues licenses to successful candidates.
+Wisconsin’s Department of Safety and Professional Services (DSPS) administers the state’s CPA license requirements and issues licenses to successful candidates.
 You can apply for a CPA license after passing the exam and obtaining work experience.
 Head to the DSPS portal to access the forms necessary for your CPA license application.
-The initial licensing fee and ethics exam are $118.
+The initial licensing fee is $43.

 You can also apply for licensure via the following if you’re not a Wisconsin CPA candidate: